 We believe that by joining FRAPA or registering your format via our FRS system, you would reasonably expect to be kept informed when opportunities arise, but you may opt out if you don’t feel they are relevant for you at any time.
 You can do so by emailing us at [email protected] or unsubscribe to this email or send a reply via our newsletter..

 We will retain your information for as long as your company remains a participant or sponsor of FRAPA.

-If your company’s participation or sponsorship terminates according to the procedure as described in our Terms and Conditions, we will retain your information for two years after the termination.
+If your company’s participation or sponsorship terminates according to the procedure as described in our Terms and Conditions, we will retain your information for three years after the termination.
 This is in case we need to contact you regarding residual benefits or FRAPA activities which may be of interest to you.

 After this delay, unless you request otherwise, we will delete all your personal data with the exception of any data we may require to meet statutory participation record requirements.